structurizr/cli/README.md

 ## Prerequisites

-You must have Java 8 or above installed, and available to use on your command line.
+- You must have Java 8 or above installed, and available to use on your command line.
+- Build the tool from the source, or download the [structurizr-publish-1.0.0.jar](https://github.com/structurizr/publish/releases/download/v1.0.0/structurizr-publish-1.0.0.jar) file.

 ## Usage

-You can either build the tool yourself, or download the pre-built binary.
+On the command line, in the same directory where you've placed the JAR file:

 ```
 java -jar structurizr-publish-1.0.0.jar